The BEST Smooth Creamy Garlic Mashed Potatoes (EASY RECIPE)

 • Fried Chicken: Although not as famous as steak and potatoes, fried chicken is great with mashed potatoes, and this is a popular combo Americans cook for dinner.

-• Asparagus, Spinach, and Corn: You can pair any vegetable with mashed potatoes, but asparagus is probably one of my favorite green veggies, and spinach is also a good choice.
+• Asparagus, Spinach: You can pair any vegetable with mashed potatoes, but asparagus is probably one of my favorite green veggies, and spinach is also a good choice.

 • Sweet Corn: I make my mashed potatoes with garlic and cheese and aside something savory like steak.
 So sweet buttery corn just adds that lovely hint of sweetness to your dinner to balance everything out.